 rules relating to Medicaid fair hearings.

-Qualified Health Center that is enrolled as a provider in the Texas
+as a Federally Qualified Health Center and is enrolled as a provider

 (40) Federal waiver--Any waiver permitted under federal

 law and approved by CMS that allows states to implement Medicaid managed